The Most Common OS X El Capitan

 OS X El Capitan Problems and Solutions - Mac Won't Boot

-One common OS X El Capitan problem is a black screen when you wake the computer up.
+One common OS X El Capitan problem is Mac boot issue, Mac El Capitan won’t boot, or El Capitan is slow to boot.
 If you are using a notebook, the easiest fix is to close the lid for 30 seconds and try again.
 This is temporary, but it will prevent you from holding the power button to force a restart.

 Another way is to "disable sleep" so that the system remains stable.
 You can do this with a tiny app named Caffeine, which prevents your Mac from automatically going to sleep, and diming the screen.